 For centuries, plenty of Parisians believed the timber-framed houses of 11-13 Rue François Miron to be the site of some of the oldest houses in Paris.
 However, subsequent research proved this theory incorrect, and the oldest house in the city is actually that which once belonged to Nicolas Flamel (yes, that guy from Harry Potter was a real person and he once lived in Paris)!
 Today, the buildings serve as the headquarter’s of a libertine’s club.

 Located in the 4e arrondissement of the city and pretty close by to the Seine, the Hôtel de Sens is also known as Hôtel des archevêques de Sens and was once built to house the archbishops of Sens, a pretty town less than an hour’s drive North of Paris.

 Today, the exterior of the building is home to a beautifully manicured garden which makes for the perfect spot to sit and read a book.
-While in the garden, make sure to look up as you’ll spot a canon ball lodged in the side of the building, a leftover relic from the French Revolution.
+While in the garden, make sure to look up as you’ll spot a cannon ball lodged in the side of the building, a leftover relic from the French Revolution.
 To the inside of the building, there’s a Bibliothèque Forney, a public library specialising in the decorative arts.

 Le Village Saint Paul

 If you fancy doing a spot of vintage shopping while wandering around Le Marais, then you simply must head to Village Saint Paul.
 This small pocket of Paris feels like a tiny French village in its own right and merits a visit on any trip to the city.
 Once there, you’ll find a maze of lanes, alleys and covered passageways; all filled with small vintage stores and antique stores.